Portuguese Canadians: 16th–19th centuries

+20th century: large-scale emigration

 During the 1950s, a large number of immigrants from the Azores and Madeira, fleeing political conflict with the regime of António de Oliveira Salazar, moved into the downtown core of Canada's major cities such as the area of Portugal Village in Toronto, Ontario and further west along Dundas Street to Brockton Village.
 The stretch of Dundas Street passing through Brockton Village is also known as "Rua Açores".
 Many other Portuguese have immigrated to Montreal since the 1960s.
+As well, Portuguese emigrants settled in areas of British Columbia from the mid 1950s onwards, including Vancouver and Kitimat where they worked in the lumber and smelting industries, and the Okanagan Valley in the interior of the province, where many became orchard farmers.
 From the 1970s, increasing numbers of Brazilians moved into the Portugal Village, Toronto.

 Recently, a number of Canadians of Goan heritage have opted to pursue Portuguese citizenship they are entitled to through their heritage as a result of Goa being an overseas province of Portugal until 1961, thus adding to the Portuguese Canadian population in Canada.

 Demographics

-The Toronto suburbs of Brampton and Mississauga contain large Portuguese communities.
+Most Portuguese families in Brampton live along Main Street, with concentrations in Downtown Brampton, Peel Village, Main St & Vodden as well as the Edenbrook Hill Drive corridor.
+Our Lady of Fatima Portuguese Church is located in Brampton.

 Montreal has the second most populous number of Portuguese immigrants with an estimated 47,000.
 Most started immigrating in the 1960s and settled in the Le Plateau-Mont-Royal mainly around Saint Laurent Boulevard and Rachel Street.
 Many Portuguese stores and restaurants are located in Little Portugal.

 Hamilton, Ontario also has a solid Portuguese community concentrated in the downtown core around Barton and James Street and nearby the St. Mary's Roman Catholic church.
 This area in Hamilton is known as "Jamesville" and is shared with a neighbouring Italian population.
 London, Ontario's significant Portuguese community is concentrated in the east end and south end of the city, with Portuguese restaurants and shops situated on Hamilton Road.